 Yet, the concept paper makes no mention of this instruction.
 Rather, it apparently assumes that the problem is with liability and licensure.
 The paper states:

 The Peace Corps Act provides for Volunteers to deliver direct medical care and treatment.
 Peace Corps Volunteers do not currently deliver direct medical care in the communities in which they serve.
 Peace Corps will need to work with host country governments to ensure in-country partnering medical facilities, schools, and health teaching institutions accept reciprocal licensure to practice and deliver direct medical treatment and care in country.
 Provision of malpractice insurance or indemnity will be required.

 One of the most important lessons from the decades of Peace Corps work in the health field is that in almost all developing countries, there can be a lack of medical infrastructure to support the safe delivery of medical care.
 HIV/AIDS made this situation all the more dangerous.
-The prohibition against participating in direct health activities, is not a function of the competence of the PCV in a health program, rather it is to protect that Volunteer.

 Starting June of 2013, the Peace Corps Global Health Partnership plans to place ten to twelve medical professionals in each of three countries; Uganda, Malawi, and Tanzania.
 It will be the responsibility of the Peace Corps staff, in-country, to choose the sites for these medical placements.
 The presumption being that safe medical environments can be found for all the GHSPVS and that the Peace Corps staff, that “lacks the technical capacity” to support clinical medicine and nursing will, nonetheless, be able to identify such places.

 My information on this program comes from the website of the Global Health; the NPR interview and current responses to FOIAs from Peace Corps.
 If any of this information is incorrect or not current, I would welcome corrections.